timix648/mnemo/apps/sidecar/README.md

 # apps/sidecar

-Node + TypeScript bridge service that exposes the MemWal and Seal SDKs over HTTP.
-The Python services (proxy, worker, api) call it for any operation that needs the Mysten Labs SDKs (which are Node-only).
+Node + TypeScript bridge service.
+The Python services (proxy, worker, api) are Python, but the Sui, Seal, and MemWal SDKs are Node only — the sidecar exposes the operations they need over HTTP and forwards them to the self hosted MemWal relayer, which performs the actual encryption and onchain work.

+Runs on port `3001`.

 ## Run